clegaard/personal_blog_hugo/content/imprint.md

     weight: 1
 ---

-This website is maintained by me, Christian Møldrup Legaard, and serves as a personal blog to share photo's and thoughts from my travels
+This website is maintained by me, Christian Møldrup Legaard, and serves as a personal blog to share photo's and thoughts from my travels.